ACLzz/Rule34-Universal-Android-Client/README.md

 - No trackers
 - Open source
 - Default tags feature (checkout "tags" section on main menu)
+- You can download images to gallery

 ## Disadvantages
 - Not supporting videos (GIFs works good)
 - Not resizing image
-- Not able to download images

 ## What have I used
 - Android fragments